tier4/driving_log_replayer/docs/index.en.md

 English documentation

-Switching to Japanese is available from the button at the top.
+Switching to Japanese is available from the icon "文A" at the top of the page.

 ## About Driving Log Replayer